-On discovering that your partner has been lying about money, it's completely understandable that you feel knocked of your perch.
+On discovering that your partner has been lying about money, it's completely understandable if you feel knocked of your perch.

 I promise you it won't last.
 Give it 10 - 14 days and you'll begin to feel a little more in control of your emotions again.

 If you've never concerned yourself much with the household budget, now is the time to take control.
-If numbers are not your thing, ask a trusted friend or family member to help you.
+If numbers aren't your thing, ask a trusted friend or family member to help you.

 You could shout, holler and accuse.
 That would be very understandable.
 But!
-It would also raise their defenses, meaning you won't stand a chance of getting to the bottom of the problem.
+It would also raise their defences, meaning you won't stand a chance of getting to the bottom of the problem.